 Major in Forest and Natural Resource Management

 The Forest & Natural Resource Management (FNRM) major focuses on forest management, conservation, parks, urban forestry, and the environment.
 Field sessions, top faculty, small class sizes, and a big reputation make this a great major for those who love the outdoors and want a career in natural resources.
+Students specialize in the major by choosing one of three tracks, outlined below.
+The options in Forest Ecosystem Management & Conservation and Urban & Community Forestry in FNRM leading to a Bachelor of Science are accredited by the Society of American Foresters.
+The FNRM major is the only four-year program in Minnesota that is accredited by the Society of American Foresters.
 (View the FNRM flyer.)

 Students within FNRM choose to specialize in one of three tracks: